Official Meex emails

 Official addresses and their purpose

-payout@meex.co — payment communications (e.g., payout updates).
-We will never ask for your password or full card number via email.
+payout@meex.co — Payment-related notifications, including payout updates.
+Meex will never request your password or full card number by email.

-admin@meex.co — system/admin notices.
-Not monitored for customer inquiries.
+admin@meex.co — System and administrative notices.
+This address is not monitored for customer inquiries.

 How to verify an email from Meex